3ls-it/3ls-it/README.md

 By sponsoring my work, you can help support open source software development!

-- 🔭 I’m currently working on a Termux package of the [Password Safe](https://pwsafe.org/) password manager.
-This is turning out to be quite a challenge!
+- 🔭 I’m currently working on a Termux package of the [Password Safe](https://pwsafe.org/) password manager. https://github.com/termux/termux-packages/discussions/29362
+- 🔭 Collaberating with others in the Termux community on a Termux package of [LibreOffice](https://www.libreoffice.org/). https://github.com/termux/termux-packages/issues/29690
 - 🔭 I'm also working on the next release of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
 This next release removes server-side chat artifacts when the chat has ended, or the app is exited.

 #### Using Sudo